-- 1. The overall aims of the programme are for graduates to gain knowledge skills and understanding within one or more specific subject areas of Naval Architecture and Marine Engineering. - 2.
-A comprehensive understanding of techniques applicable to their own advanced scholarship and originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline. - 3.
-To couple a sound theoretical grasp of the subject with practical application, awareness of responsibilities to society and the environment, the requirement for flexibility and the ability to assemble information from a variety of sources; the ability to prioritise work and meet deadlines; the ability to work alone and also within teams.

-- 4. To prepare a student for one of four well recognised sectors of the marine industries worldwide, namely Marine Engineering, Naval Architecture, Offshore Renewables and Subsea Engineering. - 5.
-Gain an internationally recognised qualification which meets the requirements of the Framework for Higher Education Qualifications at Integrated Masters Level 7 with particular reference to the QAA Subject Benchmark Statement for Engineering (including Annex MEng degrees) and to the Engineering Council (UK) UKSpec.
+- 1. The overall aims of the programme are for graduates to gain knowledge skills and understanding within Naval Architecture and Marine Engineering. - To couple a sound theoretical grasp of the subject with practical application, awareness of responsibilities to society and the environment, the requirement for flexibility and the ability to assemble information from a variety of sources; the ability to prioritise work and meet deadlines; the ability to work alone and also within teams. - 3.
+To produce graduates who are recognised by the maritime industry worldwide as fully equipped to contribute at a professional engineering level. - 4.
+Gain an internationally recognised qualification which meets the requirements of the Framework for Higher Education Qualifications at Bachelors Level 6 with particular reference to the QAA Subject Benchmark Statement for Engineering (including Annex BEng degrees) and to the Engineering Council (UK) UKSpec.

-For students on the Placement Year programme:
+For Students on the Placement Year Programme:

-- 6. Provide students with the experience of seeking and securing a position with an employer - 7.
-Facilitate independent self-management and pro-active interaction in a nonuniversity setting - 8.
-Provide a period of practical work experience that will benefit current academic study and longer term career plans - 9.
-Enable students to ethically apply their knowledge and skills in their work place, reflect upon their development and effectively evidence and articulate their learning in relevant future settings.
+- 5. Provide students with the experience of seeking and securing a position with an employer - 6.
+Facilitate independent self-management and proactive interaction in a non-university setting - 7.
+Provide a period of practical work experience that will benefit current academic study and longer term career plans - 8.
+Enable students to ethically apply their knowledge and skills in the work place, reflect upon their development and effectively evidence and articulate their learning in relevant future settings.